byeongdu/SAXS4assembly/README.md

 # Overview
-This is a software package for Small Angle Scattering (SAXS or SANS) from nanoparticle assemblies.
+This is a software package for Small Angle Scattering (SAXS or SANS) from self-assemblies.
+Building blocks can be geometric objects (such as nanoparticles), atomic coordinates (such as proteins), or voxel models.
 There are several GUIs for different jobs.
 ## Indexing
 This program is to index SAXS powder diffraction patterns in q space.
 ## Spacegroup